akaak/AllThingsMarkdown/about.md

 - anyone can open these Markdown documents in a simple editor
 - you can easily compare markdown documents line by line or character by character
 - you can copy and paste markdown text as is in to an email
+- you can read it and undestand even in its raw form in an editor

 ## Examples